rnetser/github-metrics/README.md

 }
 ```

-Example queries:
+### Example Natural Language Queries

+Once configured, you can ask your AI assistant:
 - "Get metrics for the last 24 hours"
-- "Show repository statistics for myakove/github-metrics"
+- "Show repository statistics for myk-org/github-metrics"
 - "Who are the top PR contributors this month?"
-- "What's the metrics success rate for the last week?"
+- "What's the webhook success rate for the last week?"

 ### Disabling MCP Server

-To disable the MCP server, set the environment variable:
+To disable the MCP server:

 ```bash
 METRICS_MCP_ENABLED=false
 ```

+---

 ## Webhook Setup

 ### Automatic Webhook Creation

-The service can automatically create webhooks on startup by setting environment variables:
+Enable automatic webhook creation by setting environment variables:

 ```bash
 # Enable webhook setup